Micro and Nano Systems Technology

 After graduating in micro- and nano system technology you will be able to work within micro- and nanotechnology in industry, academia and in research institutions.

 Within companies that develop and produce microelectronic and micro- and nano systems, you can work in product development, manufacturing technology, production management, quality management and project management.

 In businesses using micro- and nanotechnology, you can work with business development, marketing and sales, project management, research and development and technical consultation.

 Working with the local business community

 During the study there is several visits to electronics and microtechnology companies in the Horten area and experts from the industry are invited guest lecturers on selected topics.
-USN is working closely with companies and research institutes and has at all times various research projects on-going.
+USN is working closely with companies and research institutes and has at all times various ongoing research projects.
 The final project in the programme is carried out in this research collaboration and several students are also offered summer job in these companies.

 What you will learn

 Our Master's Degree in Micro and Nano Systems Technology will open doors to exciting jobs in a multitude of industries.
 Micro- and nanotechnology can be found within almost all fields; electronics, medical, aerospace and petroleum are some examples.
 The programme is interdisciplinary and includes elements from electronics, mechanics, physics, chemistry, mathematics, modelling and processing.
 You will learn how micro- and nano systems are designed, produced and characterized.

 You can take part of the Master in Micro and Nano Systems Technology abroad.
 Taking part of the degree programme abroad will give you the opportunity to broaden your international competency and adaptability, which will make you even more attractive to prospective employers.
 USN offers exchange programs with universities all over the world.

 The graduate students will achieve a sound foundation for further doctoral degree studies (PhD) at USN or at other universities anywhere in the world.